What is Plum Village?

 Founding in the Dordogne

-Plum Village was founded in 1982 in a cluster of stone farmhouses and converted barns near the village of Loubès-Bernac in the Dordogne, on land Thich Nhat Hanh's community purchased after twenty years of exile from Vietnam.
-The geography mattered: the original Vietnamese refugee work the community had been carrying on from a small house near Paris had outgrown its quarters, and the new property — large enough to host long retreats, set among orchards and small forest, far from any city — gave the engaged Buddhism the founder had named in the late 1960s the room to develop into a residential training environment.
-The plum trees the founder planted in the early years gave the community its name and, eventually, its commercial bridge: Plum Village plums were sold to fund the work, with the proceeds used initially to send aid to hungry children in Vietnam during the embargo years.
+Plum Village was founded in 1982 on a cluster of stone farmhouses near Loubès-Bernac in the Dordogne.
+Thich Nhat Hanh's community had spent twenty years in exile from Vietnam, running refugee work from a small house near Paris.
+The new property gave them room: large enough for long retreats, set among orchards and forest, far from any city.
+It gave engaged Buddhism the space to become a full residential training environment.
+The plum trees the founder planted in the early years gave the community its name.
+Plum Village plums were sold commercially, and the proceeds sent as aid to children in Vietnam during the embargo years.

 The training rhythm